eodg-oxford/srfm/README.md

 > f2py
 However, this should be part of numpy if installed correctly, in full and up-to-date.
 Next, a fortran compiler if required.
 This code was tested with the *gfortran* compiler on Linux.
+The code was also observed to _NOT_ work with ifort.

 ## Installation
 The package was built in Python3.13 and was not tested on earlier versions.